Welcome to the dawn of a new decade of possibilities for visitors to Buffalo.

 Coming in 2020: A Restored Carousel on Buffalo’s Waterfront

-The carousel – first manufactured in North Tonawanda by the Herschell-Spillman Carousel Factory in 1924 – is scheduled to debut at Canalside in July.
+The carousel – first manufactured in North Tonawanda by the Herschell-Spillman Carousel Factory in 1924 – is scheduled to debut at Canalside.
 A not-for-profit coalition – the Buffalo Heritage Carousel Inc. – purchased the carousel in 2016, brought it back home to Western New York (after it sat in storage for nearly 60 years out-of-state) and has been painstakingly restoring it ever since.

 As the Albright-Knox Art Gallery closes and expands its Elmwood Avenue campus for the first time in nearly 60 years, it will debut a new satellite campus for art in 2020.
 In January, the gallery will open AK Northland, a flexible 15,000 square foot space inside a refurbished warehouse on the city’s East Side that will host traveling exhibitions throughout 2020 and 2021.
 Combined with an even more robust public art initiative, the next couple years will prove to be among the most unique in the gallery’s history.